wjessop/openresty_build/README.md

 # Build Openresty

 You will need a working Docker host.
-When you have ghat, clone the repo and run a command like this:
+When you have that, clone this repo and run a command like this:

     docker build --build-arg version=1.11.2.2 --build-arg maintainer="Will Jessop <will@willj.net>" .